 Because 10 CFR 52.103(h) removes ITAAC as regulatory requirements after all acceptance criteria are met, the technical specifications and all other applicable regulatory requirements from 10 CFR Parts 50 and 52, including license conditions, govern the operation of the facility.
 This becomes the basis for the transition to the ROP.
 Once the Commission finds that all acceptance criteria in the license have been met, the CIP will end and inspections under the ROP will begin.
 At that time, the lead inspection responsibility will switch from Region II to the host region.

 Implementation of the ROP for newly constructed facilities may involve changes from that used on current plants due to the lack of historical data for most performance indicators and the lower risk profile for the new plants.
-The NRC will conduct inspections under the guidance of IMC 2514, “ Reactor Inspection Program - Startup Testing Phase,” and IMC 2515.
-The staff will disposition findings identified during these inspections under the provisions of and will document the findings using IMC 061, “Power Reactor Inspection Reports.”
+The NRC will conduct inspections under the guidance of IMC 2514, “AP1000 Reactor Inspection Program - Startup Testing Phase,” and IMC 2515.
+The staff will disposition findings identified during these inspections under the provisions of IMC 0612, “Issue Screening,” and IMC 0609, “Significance Determination Process,” and will document the findings using IMC 0611, “Power Reactor Inspection Reports.”
 Assessment of the facility will transition from the construction assessment program described in IMC 2505 to the operating reactor assessment program described in IMC 0305.

 Operational programs will be inspected during the life of the facility under IMC 2504, IMC 2514, or IMC 2515.